rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 #### Old Covenant

-Much of the Book of Isaiah is prophecies under the old covenant, that is, Israel's continuous cycle of salvation, rebellion, and exile.
+Much of the Book of Isaiah addresses the old covenant, that is, Israel's continuous cycle of salvation, rebellion, and exile.
 It is part of the larger narrative theme that started in Genesis and is fulfilled in the person of Christ Jesus.
 Specifically it is concerning God's mercy and man's rebellion, culminating in man's salvation through Christ's perfect love for mankind.

-And yet, this pattern persists even to this day, beyond the borders of Israel and Jerusalem.
+This pattern persists into the Messianic age, exactly as Isaiah prophecied.
-We see the same patterns unfolding all around us.
+We see the same patterns unfolding all around us, even to this day.

 !!! quote "Isaiah 3:4-5"
     “I will give children to be their princes, And babes shall rule over them.
 The people will be oppressed, Every one by another and every one by his neighbor; The child will be insolent toward the elder, And the base toward the honorable.”